Prof. Andrew Kneebone

 Overview

-Special clinical interests in gastrointestinal and genitourinary cancers.
+Clinical interests in gastrointestinal (GI), prostate, and genitourinary cancers.

-Andrew is a leader in radiation oncology, with over 20 years experience as a gastrointestinal and genitourinary cancer specialist.
+Andrew is a radiation oncologist, with extensive clinical experience offering treatment for gastrointestinal (GI) and genitourinary cancers.

-Andrew has been awarded the Denise Lonergan award by the Royal Australian and New Zealand College of Radiologists (RANZCR) for outstanding commitment, participation and leadership in training and education for radiation oncology.
+Andrew has been recognised by the Royal Australian and New Zealand College of Radiologists (RANZCR) with the Denise Lonergan award, for his commitment, participation, and leadership in training and education for radiation oncology.

 Andrew is a committed teacher for medical students and junior doctors.
 He lectures at the University of Sydney and has been the Director of Registrar Training for more than 20 years.

-Andrew is a leading researcher with more than 140 peer reviewed publications and is the chief investigator in several important NHMRC funded National clinical trials in prostate and pancreatic cancer.
+Andrew is an active researcher, with more than 140 peer reviewed publications.
+He is the chief investigator in several important NHMRC funded national clinical trials in prostate and pancreatic cancer.

 Andrew has been an invited speaker at more than 90 conferences or meetings, and has served on numerous state and national committees on cancer management.